Juliet-Simpson/Custom-Cupboards/README.md

 55. add an if statement to check if there's an environment variable called USE_AWS in the environment.
 If so define the AWS_STORAGE_BUCKET_NAME, the AWS_S3_REGION_NAME and our access key, and secret access key, which will come from the environment.
+Also add the AWS_S3_OBJECT_PARAMETERS to allow caching static and media files.
 ```
 if 'USE_AWS' in os.environ: